ISDuBA/ISDuBA/docs/scripts/README.md

   -b, --branch=name                set up on branch 'name' instead of main (optional) -k, --keycloakRunning            signal the script that there is a keycloak running on port 8080 (optional)
 ```

+This will complete the setup, no further scripts need to be run.
+In the following, all called scripts are described briefly.

 ### [setup.sh](https://github.com/ISDuBA/ISDuBA/blob/main/docs/scripts/setup.sh)
 This script will call other scripts to finish the setup.
 Use this if you already cloned the repository.